DevMountain/Timeline/README.md

 ```

 The `CloudKitManagedObject` types will need to have a timestamp, a way to persist the data from a `CKRecordID` object into the persistent store, a unique record name, a record type that will be used to separate `CKRecord` types on CloudKit, and a way to represent the managed object as a `CKRecord` for when we want to push the data to CloudKit.

+Note that the timestamp, recordName, and recordIDData properties will already exist on the `Post` and `Comment` types because they are subclassed from the `SyncableObject` type defined in the Core Data model.

 1. Create a new `CloudKitManagedObject` file that defines a new protocol named `CloudKitManagedObject`.
 2. Add required gettable and settable variables for the `timestamp` as an `NSDate`, `recordIDData` as optional `NSData`, and `recordName` as a `String`.